Writings About Music

 Light the Night: the Music of Laura Nyro

 A relatively unsung twentieth century masterwork is Christmas and the Beads of Sweat by Laura Nyro.

 Gonna Take A Miracle is a collaborative album Nyro made with Labelle, the vocal trio comprised of Patti LaBelle, Nona Hendryx and Sarah Dash.
 This momentous recording includes the song, The Bells, one of the most beautifully etched embodiments of pathos ever captured on tape.
-Composed by Marvin Gaye, and first recorded by The Originals, this immaculate gem leaves me at a loss for comparisons, and similar to Brown Earth, I find myself ruminating over much larger scale works, including The Dreaming of the Bones by William Butler Yeats, and Tristan and Isolde by Wagner.
+Composed by Marvin Gaye, and first recorded by The Originals, this immaculate gem leaves me at a loss for comparisons, and similar to Brown Earth, I find myself ruminating over much larger scale works, including The Dreaming of the Bones and West Side Story.

-Ever since first hearing her while a teenager, I have regarded Laura Nyro’s music as some of the most beautiful and powerful in any genre.
-Drawing comparisons with European painters, her harmonies resonate like El Greco’s View of Toledo, her profound introspection recalls de Chirico’s stark public squares, her vocal timbres bespeak the nourishing pigments of Gauguin, and the expanse of her expressive vision tenders the majesty of Giovanni Bellini.
+Ever since first hearing her while a teenager, I have regarded Laura Nyro’s music as among the most beautiful and powerful in any genre.
+Drawing comparisons with European painters, her harmonies resonate like El Greco’s View of Toledo; her profound introspection recalls Giorgio de Chirico’s stark public squares; her vocal timbres bespeak the nourishing pigments of Gauguin; and the expanse of her expressive vision tenders the majesty of Giovanni Bellini.

 © 2012 Michael Robinson All rights reserved

 Michael Robinson is a Los Angeles-based composer and writer (musicologist).